 - Conduct yourself in a professional and ethical manner.

 Perform work related to any aviation field, supervised by a qualified industry professional.
 You will undertake a pre- and post-placement workshops and reflect on your experiences through a dynamic logbook and an evaluation report.

 Work Experience Guideline

 Template for Logbook

 Overview of Assessment

-The overall grade for this course is pass grade only (PX).
+The overall grade for this course is Pass PX or Fail NN grades only.
 This course does not contribute to your GPA calculation.
 There are no hurdle requirements in this course.

 This assessment task supports all CLOs.
 Worth 40%

 Provision of endorsed evidence of your professional experience.